Skip to main content

 D) TEMP

-2. In the multi-CTE example, which step calculates total credits per student?
+2. In the multi-CTE example, which step calculates total spend per customer?

 C) The final SELECT